Welcome

 Here to Share, Nothing but Truth and Hope!
 Reconciled...

 My blog (silly word) will more completely explain the mechanics of such a powerful philosophy.
-It followed me for decades, diminished occasionally in marriage, fatherhood, the Albuquerque experiment, living amongst believers on a 40 acre farm in the south valley where I was introduced to Christ as a person rather than a distant deity known only by creed and hymn every Sunday.
-The southern California experiment, theology school, odd jobs (caretaking thoroughbreds in the Anaheim Hills?), but most importantly Sharon, mother to our 3 children , and best wife one could ever have.
+Addiction followed me for decades, diminished occasionally in marriage, fatherhood, the Albuquerque experiment, living amongst believers on a 40 acre farm in the south valley where I was introduced to Christ as a person rather than a distant deity known only by creed and hymn every Sunday.
+The southern California experiment, theology school, odd jobs (caretaking thoroughbreds in the Anaheim Hills?), but most importantly Sharon, mother to our 3 children, and best wife one could ever have.
 The Golden, Colorado years, Sarah was born, worked as an apartment manager and train operator in a molybdenum mine.
 Then Nebraska, of all places, then Austin, Melissa's birth following Rebecca Claire and her untimely departure at 4 months at the baby sitter's (SIDS).
 (Privileged: Board of Trustees SIDS, studio certified for Austin Access Television producing PSAs for SIDS, management Austin Cable, IBM operator, back to West Texas after legal troubles, an interdisciplinary fine arts degree to teach, a paralegal degree (notions of prelaw), a Masters Public Administration, a brief tenure at private school as art/music teacher, public schools art teacher, fine arts and recording studio, back to the ranch, then catastrophe. )

 About That...

 One of the most humiliating experiences one can have is prison.
-First there'd the drugstore mindset, go in a drugstore, demand drugs to get off the cocaine and alcohol; then there's ultimately the showdown on the family ranch, coke dealer heading through the gate to the big house madder than a wet hen.
+I'd seen it briefly already, the drugstore mindset, whatever needed to make me right was on the shelves; substitute for the cocaine and alcohol by utilizing pharmaceuticals.
+Steady job, beautiful family, not much involvement with the underworld, yet nothing overcame self will to fix my brain.
+"Rehab, what's that?
+Fix it yourself, it's the Texas way."
+Then there's the showdown on the family ranch.
+Trespassing knife--wielding coke dealer charging through the gate to the big house, furious that I refuse cartel access to the 3800 acre ranch.
 Parents are there.
-I refuse to let his buddies fly drugs in on the 3800 acre ranch.
-Shot from behind, my knee jerk addled reaction proved to be more than the DA and my lawyers could handle.
+I shoot from behind, my knee jerk addled reaction.
 "Sign for 35 and you will be out in 17.5," they said.
 I wanted a trial.
-Wanted to tell thousands of friends, acquaintances, even family what really happened.
-But no, all the papers said was that I shot someone on the ranch and unceremoniously deposited him in the reeds at the lake house.
-I had taught art to hundreds and hundreds, thousands really; all the 29 schools in town, even 2 years at the private Christian school.
-Now, 2 masters and DCE. in Christian Ed., and 29.5 years later, here I remain.
+Wanted to tell thousands of friends, family, community what really happened.
+But no, all the papers said was that I shot someone on the ranch and surreptitiously deposited him in at the lake house (my insane cocaine brain telling me to preserve the Heritage Ranch, an honor the state of Texas had bestowed upon the 120 year old ranch, by getting the frozen body elsewhere at all costs).
+Macabre, ridiculously so; yet noone knows their capacity for extremes until they do.
+Beyond calling 911 for help, which I actually had in hand, the dye was cast.
+I had taught art to hundreds and hundreds, thousands really; art, sometimes music, in all the 29 schools in town, even 2 years at the private Christian school.
+Now, 2 masters and DCE. in Christian Ed., 29.5 years later, I remain, alive to tell the tale.
 I spent 6 years in hospice with an ALS diagnosis, years in asst. living besides, and now am learning to walk again.
-In that time I learned what true Christianity is.
+In that time I learned about True Christianity.
 It is being completely reconciled, made new.
 It is the penultimate existence, reality-based union with Father, Son and Spirit.
-One's heart changes and everything tied to it.
+One's heart changes and everything related.
 "Out of the heart are the issues of life," isn't simply a quick phrase by Solomon the wise, but real life.
 "Keep the heart," is the first part of that and puts the onus squarely where it belongs.
 Self.
+Plato said the unexamined life is not worth living.
 Not for self's sake but for ultimate reality, for victorious living, for literal contact with the Creator in real time.
 For Him.
-I'll blog the keys to the kingdom, keys to this ultimate existence, but leave you with this: "If you are in Christ," what an IF, "you have been reconciled" (made absolutely right); old things are passed away; behold, all things have become new..."
-(IICorinthians 5:17) Now isn't this the most wonderful thing ever?
-It's more real than anything you've ever known, guaranteed...More to come...
+I'll vlog and blog this ultimate existence, but leave you with this: "If you are in Christ," (what an IF), "you have been reconciled" (made absolutely right); old things are passed away; behold, all things have become new..."
+(II Corinthians 5:17) Now is this the most wonderful thing ever?
+It's more real than anything you've ever known, guaranteed.
+More to come...

 Create Your Own Website With Webador